schafferjrdev/git-aliases/README.md

-# Git Aliases
+# :rocket: Git Aliases

-To add a new Alias just type
+## :hammer_and_wrench: To add a new Alias just type

 `git config --global alias.<alias name> '<git command>'`

-To remove a Alias use this
+## :hammer_and_wrench: To remove a Alias use this

 `git config --global --unset alias.<alias name>`

-Favorites Aliases
+## :star: Favorites Aliases

+Feel free to copy all of my favorite aliases and use it!

 ```
 git config --global alias.tree 'log --all --decorate --oneline --graph'